 Age 3 or 4, in the garden of my parents’ Dundee prefab, watching hundreds of geese flying up from Invergowrie Bay and right over the roof.
 So not really planned, no. But the sight and sound is still with me.

 Where and when was the interest sparked off?

 Right there and then.
 We lived on the last street in town between the fields across the road and the Balgay Hill.
 There were the geese, then there was my first skylark’s nest in the fields, then looking for nests in the Balgay.
 I owe that place everything.
 The fields are long gone, but the Balgay is intact.
 And as both my parents and three of my grandparents are buried there, it is still a potent place for me whenever I walk there, which is often.
 The only organisation of which I am a member is Friends of Balgay.

 Are you more or less self-taught or did you have a mentor to give you tips, hints and direction?

 More or less self-taught just about describes it perfectly.
 My uncle, Stuart Illingworth, was an early influence and gave me my first bird book.
 And the first thing I ever learned to read for myself in The Courier was Colin Gibson’s Nature Diary.
 I loved that.
 Years later, when I started to work in The Courier I met him a few times.
 It was like meeting Roy of the Rovers!

-Had working for the magazine always been an ambition/intent?
+Had working for The Scots Magazine always been an ambition/intent?